Helix (Crystal Lake album): Critical reception

 The album received mostly positive reviews, but also mixed reviews from several critics.
-Already Heard rated the album 2.5 out of 5 and stated, "Working from the standard metalcore template new album Helix has the potential to succeed, throwing a whole host of electronics and wild vocal ideas into the mix.
-Listening to it is like reaching blindly into a party bag, surprising but ultimately, disappointing."
 Carlos Zelaya from Dead Press! rated the album positively calling it: "Crystal Lake clearly have plenty of dexterity and talent in abundance, but sometimes you're left wishing they could flex their left-field muscles a little more.
 To say that Helix is a bad album would be totally unfair, but at worst, parts of this album leave a lot to be desired.
 Including more songs such as 'Aeon' would be a big improvement for sure.
 The metalcore scene is only getting more and more crowded, and you've got to offer more than occasional glitchy bits in order to truly stand out."
 Distorted Sound scored the album 9 out of 10 and said: "Helix is a compacted explosion of crazy, eccentric lunacy which will leave you reeling for the majority of its run time.
 If you doubted that CRYSTAL LAKE could match the intensity of 'Aeon' for a full album then you couldn't be more wrong.
 There are few bands which could come close to matching the sheer energy expelled from this release and there is no doubt that jaws will be dropping all over the world when this album hits the shelves."
 Joe Smith-Engelhardt of Exclaim! gave it 7 out of 10 and said: "Although Helix has some truly spectacular moments, it's sullied by trying to be too many things.
 Whether Crystal Lake want to be one of the heaviest metalcore acts or take a stab at a cleaner, electronic-leaning sound they should come to a consensus on who they are in order to have a more cohesive approach."
 Alex Sievers from KillYourStereo gave the album 70 out of 100 and said: "Metalcore absolutely needs bands like Crystal Lake, and not just in terms of their output, but in terms of their successes too.
 However, when a record like Helix doesn't quite live up to the hype, and manages to both be different and creative yet also rather safe and expected, it's best to be honest and not see how blindly loyal one can be.
 Although, the good present here truly outweighs the lacking and the bad, so please don't skip over this one."
 New Noise gave the album 3.5 out of 5 and stated: "Helix is a very interesting record, but it also feels like a transition point for greater pastures ahead.
 It hints that the next step for Crystal Lake is likely a groovier take on melodic hardcore, and the fact that they do that very well on this record is cause for further optimism."
 New Transcendence gave the album a perfect score 10/10 and saying: "To sum things up, I think of a few things.
 One, this was a perfect way to evolve from True North.
 Elements of the past work still show in Helix, while also showing that Helix in and of itself is a masterpiece.
 The way things are handled just adds even more depth to the album.
 From the samples to instrumentals, everything works together more efficiently than before.
 Two, its just nice to see some experimentation done.
 Hearing Aeon was like a slap in my face of what Crystal Lake could achieve.
 I was beyond pleased, and as a vocalist who primarily is involved in deathcore/slam, hearing Ryo's range blossom even more and branching into high screams and gutturals was insane.
 Not to mention, instrumentally as a whole, that track blew me away."
 Rock 'N' Load praised the album saying, "The fifth album from Japan's premier metalcore brigade is an absolute belter, from the cyborg intro 'Helix' to the final strains of 'Sanctuary' it just melts faces with serious speed, power and absolute precision."